singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Updating the pipeline:
  	- If any major change to windowing transformation (like completely changing window fn from fixed to sliding) in Beam/Dataflow/you want to stop pipeline but want inflight data --> use Drain option.
 	- For all other use cases and Minor changing to windowing fn (like just changing window time of sliding window) --> Use Update with Json mapping.
+ - A **watermark** is a threshold that indicates when Dataflow expects all of the data in a window to have arrived.
+If new data arrives with a timestamp that's in the window but older than the watermark, the data is considered **late data**.
  - Concepts -
  	- **Pipeline**: encapsulates series of computations that accepts input data from external sources, transforms data to provide some useful intelligence, and produce output
 	- **PCollections**: abstraction that represents a potentially distributed, multi-element data set, that acts as the pipeline’s data.
 PCollection objects represent input, intermediate, and output data.
 The edges of the pipeline.